Taxi Booking App Development Case Study: RedRoute

 • Google Places API

-This is a great example of inspired teamwork that managed to build a working complex system under strict deadlines and develop the elements of this system independently.
+This is a great example of inspired teamwork that managed to build a working system under strict deadlines and develop the elements of this system independently, with mobile app development being a vital part.

 We appreciated the involvement of our clients.
 It was crucial for the project and its deadlines, and our mutual efforts resulted in a product that we are proud of.